Hawy08/Hawy08/README.md

-- 👋 Hi, I’m @Hawy08
+- 👋 Hi, I’m Ridan Hawy
-- 👀 I’m interested in python programming
+- 👀 I’m a Frontend Developer with vast knowledge of Javascript and its ecosystem.
-- 🌱 I’m currently learning basic python programing
+- 🌱 I’m currently working on React Native to build cross-platform Apps
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate in any MERN stack projects and contribute to the team.
-- 📫 How to reach me is via email ridanhawy@gmail.com
+- 📫 How to reach me is via email at ridanhawy@gmail.com

 <!---
 Hawy08/Hawy08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.